 The SPECgpc project group develops and distributes SPECviewperf®,

-which measures the 3D rendering performance of systems
+which measures the 3D graphics performance of systems running

 Structure and Membership

 The SPECgpc project group is a non-profit group whose